 We’re committed to supporting you in your efforts to connect students to critical campus resources while maintaining the highest standards of data security.

 If you have any questions about sharing live availability of computers to remote students, we’re here to help.
-Schedule a walkthrough, or if you already have LabStats on your campus, schedule a tutorial.
+Schedule a walkthrough, or if you already have LabStats on your campus, go to the LabTools tab and click on “Remote Access” to get started.